manishrps/mslearn-dp100/instructions/createworkspace2.md

     git clone https://github.com/MicrosoftLearning/mslearn-dp100
     ```

-1. Once completed running the commands it should look like the below image.
-Then close the terminal window and go back to the jupyter window.
+1. After running the commands you will get the output as shown in below image.
+Then close the terminal window browser tab and go back to the jupyter window.

     ![](images/img9.png)